sasquatch678/A-Painted-World/README.md

 ### Recommended System Requirements

-LoreRim requires a mid-tier modern system to run to its fullest potential.
-The recommended specs given below are based on utilizing the ENB in the list.
-For community shaders, you can subtract a little bit from them.
-Users have reported being able to run on hardware slightly lower than this, however your mileage may vary.
+If you can run vanilla Skyrim, you should be able to run APW without issue.

+Recommended specs:

 | Component    | Recommended for 1080p |
 |:--------------:|:-------------:|
-| CPU | Dual Core 2.0GHz or equivalent processor
+| CPU | Quad-core Intel or AMD CPU
 | Ram | 4GB DDR4 Ram  + 40GB Pagefile
 | Storage | SATA SSD or higher
 | GPU | Direct X 9.0c and Vulkan compliant video card with 6gb of VRAM

-If you can run vanilla Skyrim, you should be able to run APW without issue.

 Space required: ~85GB Total